bebop-001/BroadcastReceiverDemo/README.txt

     samsung SM-T820      Android 8.0.0  API=26
     motorola XT830C      Android 4.4.4  API=19

+Testing with adb:
+you can also run adb shell "am broadcast -a com.kana_tutor.CUSTOM_INTENT".
+After running this you should see a toast message and on logcat you should see two messages saying:"Intent received:Intent..." and "inner class intent received" which means both the inner class BroadcastReceiver and the class BroadcastReceiver received the intent.

 Please let me know if you encounter problems.

 Steve S.